gregyjames/notion_todoist_syncer/README.md

 # notion_todoist_syncer
-A self-hosted bidirectional Syncer for Notion and Todoist.
+A self-hosted bidirectional Syncer for Notion and Todoist because screw paying for Zapier, IFTTT, and 2Sync.

 ## Todo